AKUA MIND BODY

 By sharing your journey with your partner, you are spreading awareness

 By openly talking about your depression, you are breaking down barriers and stigmas associated with mental illness.
-You are also educating your partner about depression and how coping with depression may be easier some days than others.
+You are also educating your partner about depression and how coping with depression may be easier on some days than others.

-AKUA Mind and Body treatment
+AKUA Mind Body treatment

-AKUA Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with depression and other mental health and substance use disorders.
-AKUA Mind and Body treats co-occurring disorders and works diligently with each client and their family to ensure that treatment is specifically tailored to their needs, and not just their disorder.
+AKUA Mind Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with depression and other mental health and substance use disorders.
+AKUA Mind Body treats co-occurring disorders and works diligently with each client and their family to ensure that treatment is specifically tailored to their needs, and not just their disorder.

 You might also like